siyuboomboom/siyuboomboom.github.io/about.md

 </div>

-Thanks for coming to my website!!
+Thanks for visiting my website!!

 I'm a master student at Carnegie Mellon University, studying information systems.
 Used to live in Beijing, Shanghai, Adelaide and now Pittsburgh.